With flags and fireworks, Syrians celebrate one year since fall of al-Assad

 A presidential decree in June raised civil servants’ minimum monthly salaries.

-Repair and maintenance work began on the country’s power grid, with major cities including Aleppo, Homs and Damascus receiving uninterrupted 24-hour electricity on a trial basis for the first time in 15 years.
+Repair and maintenance work began on the country’s power grid, with main cities, including Aleppo, Homs and Damascus, receiving uninterrupted electricity on a trial basis for the first time in 15 years.

 Prisons that left dark marks on the Syrian public, including Sednaya, the Mezzeh military prison, and Khatib, were also permanently closed.